-If you’ve always admired orchids but were afraid to try them start with a Phalaenopsis.
-They’re really quite easy.
-They don’t bloom often but when they do, the bloom lasts for several weeks which is much longer than cut flowers, and that’s good enough for me.
+If you've always admired orchids but were afraid to try them start with a Phalaenopsis.
+They're really quite easy houseplants to grow.
+They don't bloom often but when they do, the bloom lasts for several weeks which is much longer than cut flowers, and that's good enough for me.

 For more information about repotting orchids from the experts see The American Orchid Society's notes on orchid care.